Utah County, Utah: Government

 The government is a three-member elected county commission elected at-large.
 Other elected officials include the county sheriff, the county clerk, county recorder, county assessor, county surveyor, county treasurer, and the county attorney.
-The current county attorney is David Leavitt, younger brother of former Utah governor Mike Leavitt and son of Dixie Leavitt founder of The Leavitt Group and former Utah state senator.
+The current county attorney is Jeff Gray.

 In 2020, Utah County voters rejected Proposition 9, which would have changed the county's government to a five-member elected county council with an elected county mayor.

 The first sheriff of the county was John T. Willis, who was succeeded by William Madison Wall.
 Alexander Williams served during John Cradlebaugh's court in 1859.
 He was succeeded by Eli Whipple, who resigned in 1861 and was replaced by Russell Kelly.
 In 2020, Sheriff Mike Smith publicly stated he would not enforce COVID-19 face mask mandates.

 The Utah County Fire Department provides emergency response to all unincorporated areas within Utah County and works with all the incorporated cities within the county plus all Utah state and federal lands.
 The department is primarily a wildland fires response and urban interspace service with some structure fire and HAZMAT abatement capability.